semaphoreci/docs/docs/reference/semaphore-changelog.md

 # Semaphore Changelog

 Thank you for using Semaphore!
-We continuously deploy changes that improve our product for our customers (you!).
+We continuously deploy changes that improve our product for our customers.
 This page is updated on a weekly basis.

 ### Week of November 29, 2021